ReillyFarrell/portfolio/pictures/index.md

   feature:
   teaser:
 ---
-####Pictures
+####6x6 Sunset
-I'm no visual artist - but here's some original visual art just for you, created in Microsoft Word on a default 6x6 table.
+As part of an recreational pet project, all of the following were created in Microsoft Word document with a default 6x6 cell table.

 <div class="tiles">
 {% for post in site.categories.pictures %}